test666v2/chaff/README.md

 EARLY ALPHA - YOU HAVE BEEN WARNED

-PS: one-liner hacks to check the "randomness" of chaff.sh for 10 runs (can be very slow withdieharder):
+PS: one-liner hacks to check the "randomness" of chaff.sh for 10 runs (can be very slow with dieharder):

 >user@computer:~$ **for (( i  = 1; i <= 10; i++ )) do /your/path/here/chaff.sh --test;ent /dev/shm/.random.hex >> /dev/shm/chaff_test_ent.txt;done**